umpc/go-sortedmap/README.md

 BenchmarkNew-8                               	10000000	       124 ns/op	      96 B/op	       2 allocs/op
 ```

-Better performance than the displayed benchmark test results is possible.
-The benchmark tests include some overhead from benchmark test functions that have been abstracted for easier comprehension and maintenance.

-The above benchmark tests were ran on a 2.6GHz Intel Core i7-6700HQ (Skylake) CPU.
+The above benchmark tests pause to reset their memory contents between iterations to reduce the interference of CPU caching.
+The tests were ran on a 2.6GHz Intel Core i7-6700HQ (Skylake) CPU.

 ## License